 Brussels sprouts are actually a variety of the common cabbage, with several miniature cabbage-like heads growing around a stem.
 They are known by a variety of names, including “nobby greens,” “bonsai cabbages,” or simply “sprouts.”
 Though an early ancestor of Brussels sprouts may have been culivated in ancient Rome (there is some debate on this), Brussels sprouts as we know them today first gained popularity in Belgium and are named for– you guessed it– the city of Brussels!
-They were grown in English and French gardens at the end of the 18th century, and we can credit American Founding Father Thomas Jefferson with planting them in his Monticello garden in 1812.
+They were grown in English and French gardens at the end of the 18th century, and Thomas Jefferson planted them in his Monticello garden in 1812.
 Over time, their popularity spread throughout the United States.

 So what about you?
 What do you think of Brussels sprouts… love ’em or hate ’em?

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

 - 2 lbs Brussels sprouts, cleaned and cut in half